fritzone/obfy/README.md

 #### Value and numerical wrappers

-To achieve an extra layer of obfuscation, the numerical values can be wrapped in the macro `N()` and all numeric variables (`int`, `long`, ...) can be wrapped in the macro `V()` to provide an extra layer of obfuscation for doing the calculation operations.
+To achieve an extra layer of obfuscation, the integral numerical values can be wrapped in the macro `N()` and all integral numeric variables (`int`, `long`, ...) can be wrapped in the macro `V()` to provide an extra layer of obfuscation for doing the calculation operations.
 The `V()` value wrapper also can wrap individual array elements(`x[2]`), but not arrays (`x`) and also cannot wrap class instantiation values due to the fact that the macro expands to a reference holder object.

 The implementation of the wrappers uses the link time random number generator provided by [Andrivet] and the values are obfuscated by performing various operations to hide the original value.